swiftcoder2020/cycle-motion/README.md

 ## Introduction

-I would like to express by conveying and hopefully extending a cordial welcome to you all into this third milestone project, which the theme is based on one of my passions as a regular hobby and that is the sport of cycling.
-This is so much so, such that I am deeply yet strongly indebted to it for getting through the last nearly two years and the experience has especially contributed to the milestone achievement of the 170 miles route into the [Way of the Roses](https://www.wayoftheroses.info), from Morecambe to Bridlington within two days (most people would do it within three days which is admirable!).
+I would like to express the gesture of conveying and hopefully extending a cordial welcome to you all into this third milestone project, whereby the theme is based on one of my passions that I regularly undertake as a hobby which is the sport of cycling.

+This is so much so, such that I am deeply yet strongly indebted to it for getting through the last nearly two years in maintaining my overall wellbeing and it was of no surprise to learn that this equally would reflect the consumer market, given the effects of a boom in cycling last year from a public health and environmental perspective.
+These are supported with sources from 2020 by [The Guardian](https://www.theguardian.com/lifeandstyle/2020/may/23/two-wheels-good-bike-sales-soar-as-uk-takes-to-cycling) and also [The BBC](https://www.bbc.com/future/bespoke/made-on-earth/the-great-bicycle-boom-of-2020.html) to the extent that the sales into the levels of demand had outstripped supply as reported back earlier in 2021 through [The Guardian](https://www.theguardian.com/business/2021/mar/21/cycling-boom-rolls-on-amid-struggle-to-meet-uk-demand-during-covid).

+This is fantastic news for the global warming environment ahead of the COP26 and its climate with the hope of reducing the emissions.
+It is also very positively encouraging for us all to recognise the emphasis of the great benefits it has towards our mental health & wellbeing, significantly more so in these current times as well as potentially leading healthier, yet greener, economically friendly lives.
+By utilising this method of transportation, it would offer the means of being cost-effective if used regularly i.e. no fuel required other than food & hydration for commuting purposes (a suggested source of inspiration is through the lifestyle and infrastructure of the Netherlands) or alternatively it could contribute to filling new/keen cyclists with adventure and challenges as a regular hobby which is simple to maintain!
+For more benefits, see this link from [Cycling Weekly](https://www.cyclingweekly.com/news/latest-news/benefits-of-cycling-334144).

+My cycling experience has especially contributed to the milestone achievement into the 170 miles route of the [Way of the Roses](https://www.wayoftheroses.info), from Morecambe to Bridlington within two days (most people would do it within three days which is admirable!).
 The purpose of that was to fundraise money for [Hearing Dogs for Deaf People](https://www.hearingdogs.org.uk/) back in June 2019 to help deaf recipients be alerted to important and life-saving sounds, reduce a sense of isolation by having a loyal companion and friend, and in addition increase their sense of independency with confidence, especially more so during the pandemic.

-It was no surprise to learn the effects of a boom in cycling last year from a wellbeing and environmental perspective as supported with sources from 2020 by [The Guardian](https://www.theguardian.com/lifeandstyle/2020/may/23/two-wheels-good-bike-sales-soar-as-uk-takes-to-cycling) and also [The BBC](https://www.bbc.com/future/bespoke/made-on-earth/the-great-bicycle-boom-of-2020.html) to the extent that the sales into the levels of demand had outstripped supply as reported back earlier in 2021 through [The Guardian](https://www.theguardian.com/business/2021/mar/21/cycling-boom-rolls-on-amid-struggle-to-meet-uk-demand-during-covid).
-This in my view, is fantastic news for the 'global warming' environment ahead of the COP26 and its climate with the hope of reducing the emissions.
-It is also very positively encouraging for us all to recognise the emphasis of the great benefits towards our mental health & wellbeing in general as well as potentially leading healthier, yet greener, economically friendly lives by utilising a method of transportation that is cost-effective (inspiration should be sourced through the lifestyle and infrastructure of the Netherlands) which could contribute to filling keen cyclists with adventure and challenges which is simple to maintain!
+Prior to this, I had been looking to obtain a new bicycle and remember the experience of this from a customer's viewpoint, yet this has generated an idea to utilise the learning module to construct it from a developer's end.

 ## Demonstration